 Also next week, ESET and National University is teaming up to offer a free webinar June 24 on “Cybersecurity: The Millenium’s Hot Career.”
-National University’s Chris Simpson, lead faculty for the University’s cyber security and information assurance program, will lead the discussion, which includes a Q&A.
+National University’s Chris Simpson, lead faculty for the University’s cyber security program, will lead the discussion, which includes a Q&A.

 About National University